egeloen/ivory-serializer/doc/exclusion.md

 # Exclusion

-If you want to exclude fields based on groups or API version or restrict depth of the (de)-serialization, you can use the exclusion strategy.
+If you want to exclude fields based on mapping, groups, API version or restrict depth of the (de)-serialization, you can use the exclusion strategy.

 ## Context